Willi Castro Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 23rd in the league.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Royals' 5.19 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.24).

-- Royals pitchers combine to surrender 97 total home runs at a clip of 1.1 per game (to rank 19th in baseball).
+- Royals pitchers combine to rank 19th in baseball in home runs given up (100 total, 1.2 per game).

-- Greinke makes the start for the Royals, his 18th of the season.
-He is 1-8 with a 4.74 ERA and 61 strikeouts in 87 1/3 innings pitched.
+- Marsh (0-1) makes the start for the Royals, his second of the season.

-- In his most recent appearance on Thursday, the right-hander went six innings against the Cleveland Guardians, allowing two earned runs while surrendering 11 hits.
+- In his most recent appearance on Saturday, the right-hander threw four innings against the Los Angeles Dodgers, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.